Skip to content

 I’m a Commercial Tenant.
 Do I Need Insurance Under a Commercial Lease in the UK?

-• that you must use the business premises for your business use;
+• that you must use the business premises for the permitted use;

 • the fixed term of your tenancy; and